 This initial step is meant to help decide if we’re a good fit for your project.
 This includes assessing tech feasibility, your team’s goals, budget, and timeline, and aligning expectations so that we can together decide whether to proceed.

-You begin by booking a call with an Airdev account specialist to discuss your project and our approach.
+You begin by booking a call with an Airdev account executive to discuss your project and our approach.
 They will understand your team, what you are trying to do, and the most critical product requirements to get there.
 From this call they will write out a summary for our product team, which will review and confirm technical feasibility and budget/timeline alignment.

 The result of this step is a high-level written proposal for the build: the features we would build, expected budget, and stages/timeline to get to launch.
 While the exact details will be confirmed during the formal scoping process, our aim at this step is to give you the information you need to have confidence that this is the right path for you.
 When you’re ready, you’ll put down a refundable deposit to reserve time with your PM for scoping.